pirsch-analytics/docs/content/dashboard/embedding.md

     style="border-width: 0;"></iframe>
 ```

 In this example, we set the width and height of the iframe and removed the border.
 The URL has some additional parameters (`?domain=...`).
 You can copy these from your regular dashboard URL in case you would like to add filter options.

-In this case, the interval is set to the past 14 days and the menu and footer will be hidden (by setting `ui` to `hide`).
+## UI Options

+There are additional parameters to modify the dashboard UI.

+* `ui=hide` will hide the Pirsch header and footer, so you get a clean dashboard
+* `mode=dark` or `mode=light` set the dark or light mode for the dashboard.
+This overwrites the user's system settings